ljodea/dgrtwo.github.com/_posts/2017-4-26-exploratory_data_analysis_of_board_documents_at_the_green_climate_fund.md

 That's a lot of acronyms!
 If we look into the board documents themselves, we can see that these acronyms tend to denote real organizations or operational units at the fund.
 For example:

-* at B.16, the top term is "geeref", which stands for "Global Energy Efficiency and Renewable Energy Fund"
+* At B.16, the top term is "geeref", which is the ["Global Energy Efficiency and Renewable Energy Fund"](http://geeref.com/), a Public-Private Partnership which makes equity investments in clean energy in developing countries.
-* and at B.06, where the top term is "iiu", this refers to the "Independent Integrity Unit" (IIU), which is one of three accountability units at the fund.
+* At B.06, where the top term is "iiu", this refers to the ["Independent Integrity Unit" (IIU)](http://www.greenclimate.fund/independent-integrity-unit), which is one of three accountability units at the fund.

 This means that relative to other board meetings, the IIU and GEEREF were a particularly important topics at the sixth and sixteenth meetings of the board respectively.

-### How similar are individual board meetings?
+***

+### Word Correlation

-We can also look at frequencies of words between meeting pairs.
+We can also look at correlation in word frequency between pairs of meetings.
 Words that are common to one meeting are common to another, and cancel each other out, leaving interesting words at the margins.

 Let's use a 45 degree dashed line to denote equal frequency in word usage.
 This means that:

 * words above the line appear more commonly in B.16 board documents than in the comparison group, while
 * words below the line appear more frequently in the comparison group than at B.16 (check the label above the plot to find which board meeting is used as the comparison).

-For example, in the first plot below we see that "co-chairs" was a big issue at B.01 (below the line), while it wasn't at B.16.
+For example, in the first plot below we see (below the line) that "co-chairs" was a big issue at B.01, while it wasn't at B.16.
 In contrast, B.16 (above the line) had a greater focus on "women", "water" and "projects" than did B.01.

 ![center](/figs/2017-4-26-exploratory_data_analysis_of_board_documents_at_the_green_climate_fund/frequencies-1.png)

-We can see that:
+We can also see that:

 * B.01 was focused on finding a "host" country and establishing a "secretariat",
 * B.10 was relatively more concerned with "accountability" and "accreditation" than was B.16,